jacode77/terminal-application/README.md

 ### Implementation Plan

-As this is the first app I have created the implementation plan has evolved as the project has.
-Initially the plan did not contain many items in the 'to do' list of each planned item due to misunderstanding, however was corrected towards the end of the project.
+As this is the first programming app I have created the implementation plan has evolved along with the project.
+The use of *Trello* has been applied to assist with the overall implementation.
+Initially the plan did not contain many items in the 'to do' list of each Trello card due to misunderstanding, however was corrected towards the end of the project.
+All key items were able to be completed.

 One item remain in the *Backlog* as stretch goals to implement at a later stage.